Joel Embiid NBA Playoffs Player Props: 76ers vs. Nets

 Joel Embiid Insights vs. the Nets

-- This season, Joel Embiid has made 11.0 shots from the floor per game, which accounts for 21.8% of his team's total makes.

-- Embiid is averaging 3.0 three-point field goal attempts per game this season, which is 7.5% of his team's shots from beyond the arc.
+- He's taken 3.0 threes per game, or 7.5% of his team's shots from beyond the arc this season.

 - The 76ers rank 26th in possessions per game with 99.8.
 His opponents, the Nets, have one of the slowest tempos with 99.2 possessions per contest.

-- The Nets give up 112.5 points per game, eighth-ranked in the league.
+- On defense, the Nets have given up 112.5 points per contest, which is eighth-best in the NBA.

-- Conceding 45.1 rebounds per game, the Nets are the 27th-ranked team in the NBA.
+- The Nets allow 45.1 rebounds per contest, ranking 27th in the league.

-- The Nets are the third-ranked squad in the NBA, giving up 23.4 assists per contest.
+- Looking at assists, the Nets are third in the league, allowing 23.4 per game.

-- In terms of 3-pointers, the Nets are ranked seventh in the league, conceding 11.8 makes per contest.
+- Looking at 3-pointers, the Nets have conceded 11.8 makes per game, seventh in the league.

 Joel Embiid vs. the Nets